detachedsoul/apartment-rental-system/README.md

 - Fixed registration form expanding to fill the entire screen on desktop devices when registration is complete.

+- Imporved the information contained in the user request for apartment email.
+Details such as the apartment choosen is now included.

 ## Features

 - Admin (property owner login)